advanced-js/syllabus/README.md

 See [this interview](http://masterstreet.wordpress.com/2013/09/05/interview-with-aidan-feldman-instructor-at-nyu-scps/) for more background.

+## Homework/Project Requirements

+Submit homework and projects via [NYU Classes](https://newclasses.nyu.edu) by the start of the following class.
+Sumbissions can be in the format:

+* Hosted on your own site, or
+* An online sandbox (see [tools](#tools)), or
+* A self-contained, runnable ZIP

+All HTML files should pass the [W3C Markup Validation](http://validator.w3.org/), and JS should pass [JSHint](http://jshint.com/).

 ## Course Outline

-Please email assignments to the instructor by the start of the next class.
-Send your assignments in an online sandbox (see [tools](#tools)), or as a self-contained, runnable ZIP.
-All HTML files should pass the [W3C Markup Validation](http://validator.w3.org/), and JS should pass [JSHint](http://jshint.com/).

 ### Class 1